Mad-Ax/ScalerController/README.md

 - When the switch is in the middle position, the right vertical channel controls the front winch
 - When the switch is in the bottom position, the right vertical channel controls the rear winch
 - It is not possible to change cruise mode or select / deselect reverse while winch operation is taking place

+## Version 0.0.10

+Gearbox controller - an analog channel (generally a 2-way switch) will be output unmodified to the gear selector channel

+- When the switch or channel is moved, the corresponding signal is sent direct to the gear servo
+- If the servo experiences glitching on the test bench, some smoothing will be applied (no change will be sent if the signal change is within a small amount)
+- When on Switch Off (pass-thru) mode, the gear servo will continue to operate as it does in Controller mode

 ### Version 1.0.0